martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-Most security-related terms in this document are to be understood in the sense defined in {{SECTERMS}}; such terms include, but are not limited to, "attack", "authentication", "authorization", "certification authority", "certification path", "certificate", "credential", "identity", "self-signed certificate", "trust", "trust anchor", "trust chain", "validate", and "verify".
+Most security-related terms in this document are to be understood in the sense defined in {{SECTERMS}}; such terms include, but are not limited to, "attack," "authentication," "authorization," "certification authority," "certification path," "certificate," "credential," "identity," "self-signed certificate," "trust," "trust anchor," "trust chain," "validate," and "verify".

 {::boilerplate bcp14-tagged}